anthonymarkreynolds/marketplace-app/README.md

 - As a guest I want to view user profiles.
 - As a guest I want to browse challenges
   - As a guest I want to sort challenges by type.
-  - As a guest I want to view a individual challenge page.
+  - As a guest I want to view an individual challenge page.
 - As a guest I want to sign up.
 - As a guest I want to request a password reset.
 ### Challenge Author